Getting the right stuff

 Cut a 3-1/2-in.-wide template, center it on the cleats and the tall side of each tray and trace the edges.
 Center the mounting holes of the glides on these lines and screw them to the cleats (outer sections) tray sides (inner sections).

 Photo 11: Mount the cleats to the inside of cabinet

 Sand the side of the cabinet to increase the adhesion, then glue and screw the cleats to the sides of the cabinet.
 Cut a plywood spacer to hold the cleat even.

 Slide the upper trays into position and test the fit.
 Seal the trays with two coats of polyurethane to make cleaning easier.

 The upper trays are mounted with two glides on one side.
 Use the jig in Photo 10 to mark the glide locations.
 Unlike the mounting method for the lower trays, this method aligns the center holes of the glide with the lines traced along the jig.

 You never know what kind of spill or leak will happen under the sink, so it’s best to seal the wood.
 Once you’ve finished the project, remove the trays and glides, sand them with 150-grit sandpaper and brush on two coats of polyurethane.
 Let the trays dry thoroughly, then look through all that stuff you had stored under the sink.
 Toss out old stuff and combine duplicate products—and enjoy your reclaimed and now easily accessible space.

-After I built this same project at home, friends dropped by, saw it and were inspired to organize their sink cabinet.
+After I built this same under sink storage project at home, friends dropped by, saw it and were inspired to organize their under sink storage cabinet.
 Because they have small children, I advised them to add childproof latches to secure the strong household cleaners they’ll be storing.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.